danwalterlink/vault/dnd.mechanics.md

 you use spell slots, but can convert between spell slots at spell point rate.
 2,3 5,6,7 9,10,11 13; points cost per spell level
 can only convert 1 slot above 6th per spell level per day.

+## feat: featuring
+analogous to "ability score increase",
+"featuring" allows you to choose a class feature from a class sharing your primary class type and of a level up to that cumulative class type level. traits gained this way have the "feature" type.

 ## modes of success
 4 stage: